tago-io/tago-sdk-js/analysis.rst

 Runtime Timeout
 ***************
-Tago Analysis has a mechanism that prevents scripts from being locked in their executions by applying a timeout of 30 seconds.
-It means that if a script takes more than 30 seconds to be completed, Tago will abort it, and the script will not be completed.
+TagoIO Analysis has a mechanism that prevents scripts from being locked in their executions by applying a timeout of 30 seconds.
+It means that if a script takes more than 30 seconds to be completed, TagoIO will abort it, and the script will not be completed.

 This limitation doesn't apply when running the analyze from your own machine.
 Check the information below to learn how to run scripts from an external server (e.g. from your own computer).

 Running in your machine
 ***********************
-You always have the option to run your script from your own machine or from Tago server without any technical difference.
+You always have the option to run your script from your own machine or from TagoIO server without any technical difference.
 When running the script from your machine, you will need to install all the packages used by your analysis by using the command  **npm install mypackage**.

 Be sure to set your analysis configuration with the option to run the script from "external".
 And finally, get the analysis token from the same configuration screen, and put it on the second parameter when calling  **new Analysis**.
 Check out this example: